SteveJustin1963/17.7-tecDAD/README.md

-# 17.7-tecDAD
+# tec-ACDC

+TEC-1 DAC-ADC

-TEC-1 IO Control with DAC-ADC – Drive tape and vinyl players, etc.
+Applied to magnetic tape and vinyl disk.